 To draw is to understand what we see.
 In The Undressed Art, writer-naturalist Peter Steinhart investigates the rituals, struggles, and joys of drawing.
 Reflecting on what is known about the brain’s role in the drawing process, Steinhart explores the visual learning curve: how children begin to draw, how most of them stop, and what brings adults back to this deeply human art form later in life.
 He considers why the face and figure are such commanding subjects and describes the delicate collaboration of the artist and model.
 Here is a powerful reminder that no revolution in art or technology can undermine our vital need to draw.

 Peter Steinhart is a naturalist and a writer.
-For twelve years he was an editor and columnist at Audubon, and his work has appeared in Harper’s, the New York Times, the Los Angeles Times, Mother Jones and Sierra.
-He has… More about Peter Steinhart
+For 12 years he was an editor and columnist at Audubon, and his work has appeared in Harper’s, the New York Times, the Los Angeles Times, Mother Jones, and Sierra.
+He has twice been a finalist for a National Magazine Award, and… More about Peter Steinhart

 Paperback | $15.95